alshedivat/al-folio/_projects/2_project.md

 ---
 layout: page
 title: Acquisition of renewable energy sites
-description: identify  renewable energy sites to pursue as part of investment portfolio
+description: Identified renewable energy sites to pursue as part of investment portfolio
 img: assets/img/renewable_energy.jpeg
 importance: 2
 category: work
 giscus_comments: true
 ---

-The aim of the consultancy project was to identify which renewable energy sites to pursue out of a pool of 50 simulated sites by identifying those that can be procured based on available staffing resources and by aiming for a diverse pool of sites.
-The simulated potential sites, and resulting staff hours data were provided by the client.
-By implementing a linear optimization approach, the analysis recommends the acquisition of 22 sites.
+The aim of the consultancy project was to identify which renewable energy sites to pursue out of a pool of 50 simulated sites by identifying those that could be procured based on available staffing resources.
+This was done, keeping in portfolio diversification and assuming similar productivity levels of employees on all projects given the project requisites.
+The 50 potential sites, and resulting staff hours data were provided by the client.
+By implementing a linear optimization approach in R, the analysis recommends the acquisition of 22 sites.

 <div class="row">